 Indeed, one of the most unfortunate phenomena in society is when ignorant incompetents take charge of its affairs and begin to pontificate, give advice and direction to others, and control their lives and destinies.
-It is still possible today to find ignorant people who issue religious edicts, or fatāwā (sing. fatwa), relating to fundamental issues of Islamic law, or pronounce on the most important matters of war and peace.
-There are people who spend all their energy trying to change the world, whereas they are not capable of influencing their own closest family members or friends.
+It is still possible today to find ignorant people who issue religious edicts, or fatāwā (sing. fatwa), relating to fundamental issues of Islamic law, or pronounce on the most important matters of war There spend and peace. people who all their are energy trying to change the world, whereas they are not capable of influencing their own closest family members or friends.
 It is imperative that we should spare our energies by leaving things to those properly qualified and competent to deal with them or carry them out.
 Ignorant people should not be spokespersons for God or Islam, and specialists in all fields ought to be accorded the highest respect and allowed to serve society in the best possible manner, without being denigrated or undermined.
 It is far healthier for people to make their contribution in areas that they know best, and allow others to contribute similarly.
-Prophet Muhammad is reported to have said: "He is not one of us who is not kind to our children, or does not respect our elders, or denies our learned people the esteem they deserve."8 as follows:

-God commanded the Prophet not to be disconcerted by those who were weak of heart or cowardly, and to stand up to the trouble-makers and the aggressors until they relented and would no longer pose a threat to the Muslim community.
-The surah expresses that fight you, then, in God's cause-since you are but responsible for your own self-and inspire the believers to overcome all fear of death.
+Prophet Muhammad is reported to have said: "He is not one of us who is not kind to our children, or does not respect our elders, or denies our learned people the esteem they deserve."8 fight you, then, in God's cause-since you are but responsible for your own self-and inspire the believers to overcome all fear of death.
 God may well curb the might of those who are bent on denying the truth: for God is stronger in might, and stronger in ability to deter.
 (84)

+God commanded the Prophet not to be disconcerted by those who were weak of heart or cowardly, and to stand up to the troublemakers and the aggressors until they relented and would no longer pose a threat to the Muslim community.
+The surah expresses that as follows: